MetaMask/SIPs/SIPS/sip-26.md

 Note that the `reference` part of the [CAIP-2][caip-2] chain ID can be a `*` wildcard to match any chain ID of a given namespace (e.g. `eip155:*`).

+The RPC Router subscribes to Snap installation events to detect new Account Address Resolution Snaps, and updates its internal routing table accordingly.

 ### Protocol Snaps

-Protocol Snaps implement and expose methods that don't require an account to be executed.

-Protocol Snaps MUST list their supported methods in their manifest file:
+Protocol Snaps implement and expose methods that do not require an account to execute, and MUST list their supported methods in their manifest file:

 ```json5
 "initialPermissions": {